3D modelingfree softwareBlenderSketchUpCAD

 10. OpenSCAD (official)

 OpenSCAD isn't your typical 3D modeller; it's a unique CAD tool that appeals directly to programmers and engineers.
 Instead of pushing and pulling vertices with a mouse, you build models by writing code.
 This script-based approach uses Constructive Solid Geometry (CSG), allowing you to define shapes and operations programmatically.
-This makes it one of the best free 3D modeling software options for creating highly precise, parameter-driven parts, especially for 3D printing and engineering.

 The power of this system is its reproducibility and customisation.
 You can change a single variable in your script to alter an entire model's dimensions, making it perfect for generating variants of a design.
 While this code-first workflow is a major departure from direct manipulation modellers like SketchUp or Blender and is not suited for organic sculpting, it's unparalleled for functional, mechanical components.
 For users who value precision over artistic freedom, OpenSCAD provides a robust, logical, and completely free framework.
 The final models can then be exported for photorealistic rendering to visualise the final product in its environment.